Transfer your interstate driver licence

 If you have no conditions on your interstate licence, you can transfer it at an Australia Post Office that provides Motor Vehicle Registry (MVR) services.

-If you have driving conditions, you must visit an MVR office.
+If you have driving conditions, follow these steps:

 Any conditions imposed on your interstate licence will be transferred to your NT licence.